 - Consider renting a locker for your valuables.
 Most importantly, don’t get your car keys wet.

 - I like to bring a beach bag.
-Here are some helpful items to include: sunscreen, sunglasses, lip balm, a ponytail holder, a hat, a book or magazine, gum or mints, a waterproof phone case if you have one, and tissues.
+Here are some helpful items to include: sunscreen, sunglasses, lip balm, a ponytail holder, a hat, a book or magazine, a toothbrush and toothpaste, gum or mints, swim diapers if you need them for little one, a waterproof phone case if you have one, and tissues.

 More Healthy Eating and Travel Tips